AndreaPi/AI_for_Oil_and_Gas/README.md

-A short presentation on AI and its applications, especially in the Oil & Gas sector.
+A short presentation on AI and its applications in the Oil & Gas sector.